Karashi Renkon - deep fried lotus root stuffed with Japanese hot mustard miso on a bamboo basket.

 Karashi Renkon 7

 • Wipe off the excess mustard and let it stand upright on a clean plate.
-Cover with plastic wrap and keep in the refrigerator overnight for the best result (or minimum 5 hours).
+Cover with plastic wrap and refrigerate for at least 6 hours or overnight for the best result.

 Karashi Renkon 8